joserobleda/node-po-editor/README.md

         // your github token
         "token": "your-github-token",

-        // the owner user of the repo
+        // the author of the commits
         "user": "the-github-username",

+        // the owner of the repo
+        "owner": "user-or-org",

         // the repo name
         "repo": "the-github-repo-name",